thehelp/core/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/thehelp-core.svg)](https://saucelabs.com)

 Sadly, IE9 and Safari5 are both unwilling to give us callstacks.
 We won't crash, but you'll get empty strings for stacks and breadcrumbs like this: '**breadcrumb: &lt;empty>'.
+Android 4.0 has two extra keys printed out from exceptions: `arguments` and `type`.

+(please pardon the sauce labs bug - errors in these downlevel browsers aren't resulting in highlights for the right versions...)

 ## Setup